gregory-m/nanit/docs/docker-compose.md

 # Upgrade the app (ie. after you have changed the version tag or to pull fresh dev image)
-docker-compose pull  # pulls fresh image docker-compose down  # removes previously create container docker-compose up -d # creates new container with fresh image
+docker-compose pull  # pulls fresh image docker-compose down  # removes previously created container docker-compose up -d # creates new container with fresh image (do this after every change in the docker-compose file)

 # Uninstall the app
 docker-compose down